 You should also ensure that all sections of the SEA are duly completed and are acceptable to you.

-Working in countries that have not ratified MLC
+Working in counties that have not ratified MLC

 Flag States are required to carry out regular inspections.

 In the event that a yacht is not required to comply with MLC or flies the flag of a country/jurisdiction which has not ratified MLC, we ask that you ensure that you are happy with the working conditions offered.
 Make sure to ask for the MLC described yacht Owners’ responsibilities to the seafarers.
 Also, you must be offered documentation which clearly described the standards of working and living conditions onboard.

 Click here (MGN476) for guidance for signing on to non MLC-ratified countries ships.